 - Once you have unlocked a Medal, you can then tap it to see your progress until the next Medal tier.
 Once you reach Gold, the figure will keep tracking your progress, allowing you to see exactly how many tiny Ratattas or Normal-type Pokémon you've accumulated in your illustrious Trainer career.

-- Each Medal is named after Trainer classes in the main games (which are the characters you fight on Routes and in dungeons).
+- Fun fact - each Medal is named after Trainer classes in the main games (which are the characters you fight on Routes and in dungeons).